rahulkj/rahulkj.github.io/_posts/2013-04-03-batch-file-as-service-on-windows.markdown

+---
+layout: post
-Running batch file as a service (Windows XP only)
+title:  "Running batch file as a service (Windows XP only)"
+date:   2013-04-03
+categories: ubuntu storage
 ---

 To run a batch file (.bat) as a windows service, you can perform the following